jg-digital-media/jgdm-woocommerce-selectors/README.md

                 .onsale {

-                    // Note: onsale span element for inclusion when there is a product sale
+                    // Note: onsale span element for inclusion when a product is a sale product

                 }